Are The Weird Growths on Your Plants Witches’ Broom?

 • 10% trisodium phosphate solution

 I keep a dispenser of disinfectant wipes in my mud room to clean my tools.
 Bleach is not my top pick.
 It is highly corrosive and not kind to your tools.
+My arborist uses a can of spray disinfectant and sprays her tools before each cut.

 Did you enjoy this article?